Minedani129/RandomJava/README.md

 If you want to try out the code, navigate to the src folder and run the files in any Java interpreter.

 Source code is kept in the src folder.
-Raw class files that have been run are kept in the bin folder.
+Java bytecode that can be run by JVM is stored in the bin folder.

 If you wish to contribute, please do so in a pull request and call it something relevant.